Thirteen years ago, I was awakened by a feeling of dread.

 Elation-I was on break from school, had just handed in my last final, had 4 weeks before classes resumed.

-Dread, we hadn’t found a MD to deliver the babies yet.
+Dread, we hadn’t found a MD to deliver the babies yet and in our state of Oregon, a Naturopath can’t deliver a high risk pregnancy like twins.

 Elation, that I hadn’t woken my husband with all my squirming and gushing.
 He had just finished his finals too, hadn’t had a good nights sleep in a week.